 - Bicycle Accident – usually occur due to negligent maintenance of bike paths, defects in products, and distracted drivers of motor vehicles.

 A majority of these injuries are preventable with proper adult supervision.
-If your child was injured due to negligent supervision, call the Alabama child injury attorneys at Floyd Hunter Injury Law for a free case evaluation.
+If your child was injured due to negligent supervision, call the Montgomery child injury attorneys at Floyd Hunter Injury Law for a free case evaluation.
 Our experienced child injury lawyers will work with you to bring justice to your child.

 Call Floyd Hunter Injury Law for a Free Legal Consultation at 334-452-4000, or contact us by filling out the Free Consultation Form below.